jimmc/jraceman/README.md

 You can also use the command line option `-password` to give the password on the command line rather than typing it in twice.

+#### Add standard permissions

+API calls require permission, so you will need to add permissions to your database if they are not included in your imported file.
+To add the standard permissions and a "guru" role that has all permissions, import the standard permissions file:

+    ./jraceman -db sqlite3:$JRDB -logtostderr -import ./_data/stdperms.txt

+#### Grant the "guru" role to your user

+Assuming you loaded the standard permissions file, the role ID for the guru role is R1.
+Assign that role to your user:

+    ./jraceman -db sqlite3:$JRDB -logtostderr -sql \
+        "INSERT INTO userrole(id,userid,roleid) VALUES('UR1','U1','R1')"

+You can check the IDs of the user and role before running this command by doing some SQL queries, for example:

+    ./jraceman -db sqlite3:$JRDB -logtostderr -sql "SELECT * FROM user"

 ### Run the server

     ./jraceman -db sqlite3:$JRDB -logtostderr